 Daniel Hahn is a writer, editor and translator, with some sixty books to his name.
 His translations (from Portuguese, Spanish and French) include fiction from Europe, Africa and the Americas, and non-fiction by writers ranging from Portuguese Nobel laureate José Saramago to Brazilian footballer Pelé.
 His work has won him the Independent Foreign Fiction Prize, the Blue Peter Book Award and the International Dublin Literary Award, and been shortlisted for the Man Booker International Prize and the LA Times Book Award, among others.
 A former chair of the Translators Association and the Society of Authors and national programme director of BCLT, he has also been a judge on the panel for the Man Booker International Prize.

-Persian to English
+Slovenian to English

-Workshop leader - Sara Khalili
+Workshop leader - Olivia Hellewell

 Spanish to English